dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Mexico/mx-cards.md

 ```

 ## Testing cards
 Use the following cards to simulate the different status of the purchase.
+These cards apply for both API and redirection flow.

 | Brand | PAN | CVV | Expiration Date |
 |---|---|---|---|